Verovian-LMS/vlms/README.md

 ## About MedMaster

 MedMaster is a comprehensive medical education platform designed for medical students, professionals, and educators.
-The platform offers a wide range of courses, lectures, and resources to help users advance their medical knowledge and skills.
+The platform offers a wide range of courses, lessons, and resources to help users advance their medical knowledge and skills.

 ## License